5 Easy Steps to Get the Best Price at Auction

 information you provide, the more likely they are to make a bid.

 If you are not particularly comfortable writing about your car, please

 ask for help.
 We understand that some people struggle with writing, so if you

-prefer, you can tell us about the car over the phone and we can type it up for
+prefer, you can tell us about the car over the phone and we can advise what to type.